 Pretty and practical: that’s what the Speckled Sussex chicken is often referred to as.
 This breed has a beautiful brown and white speckled coat of feathers that will catch the eye of any chicken-lover.

 On top of its appearance, it also averages about 250 eggs annually – which is pretty good.
 While some chickens are best left to laying, the Speckled Sussex is also a worthy choice for meat.
-Speckled Sussex is a dual purpose breed
+Speckled Sussex is a dual-purpose breed.

 As its name suggests, this chicken originated in Sussex County of England.
 There are several variations of this chicken today, with many of them included on heritage chicken breeds lists.

 Every year, as your Speckled Sussex molts, you’ll see more and more spots on its feathers.
-This beauty is one that you’ll want to keep around, so make sure you know how to protect heritage chicken breeds from predators.

 5. Rhode Island Red